CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/README.md

 ### Optional Packages

 Some of the figures in the book used the [galpy](https://github.com/jobovy/galpy) Python package for galactic dynamics by Jo Bovy.
-Because galpy can be computationally intensive, the figures using galpy computations in this repository use pre-calculated data for simplicity.
-However, we include the versions of the notebooks that execute galpy directly for those who wish to install the package and explore on their own.
+Because `galpy` is relatively efficient and easy to install (well-integrated with Anaconda python 3), we do all the `galpy` calculations in-situ in the notebooks.

 Another set of figures used the Python version of the [rebound](https://rebound.readthedocs.io/en/latest/) N-body integrator package developed by Hanno Rein and collaborators.
-As with galpy, figures in this set that use rebound computations work with pre-calculated files for simplicity.
-Installation of rebound is more involved, but if you want to run rebound for yourself or your students, we provide the notebooks that ran rebound for our figures to illustrate how it is used.
+Because installation of `rebound` is more involved and runtimes can be long, we use pre-computed `rebound` models for the primary notebooks, but provide the notebooks that ran `rebound` for the figures.

-The galpy and rebound packages have active user communities and there are many examples and guides to help you explore these powerful programs on your own.
+The `galpy` and `rebound` packages have active user communities and there are many examples and guides to help you explore these powerful programs on your own.

-Supplementary exercises for students using galpy and rebound are being developed and will be released later.
+Supplementary exercises for students using `galpy` and `rebound` are being contemplated and will be released later when developed.

 ## Downloads